 - Fatty liver

-Nutritional deficiencies can also interfere with how the body produces pigment and feathers.
-Namely, this is a lack of Vitamin A, sunlight, and protein.
+Nutritional deficiencies can interfere with how the body produces pigment and feathers.
+This is a lack of Vitamin A, sunlight, and protein.
 An excess of fat can also cause feathers to darken.

 Feather Follicle Issues

-Feather follicles are delicate structures, and any damage or irritation can interfere (or even prevent) regrowth.
+Feather follicles are delicate structures, and any damage or irritation can interfere with regrowth.
 The feather itself can also be deformed, which restricts its ability to reflect light.
-When the nanostructures are malformed, colors like blue will become very dim.
-Given the complexity of these tiny structures, even a slight deformation can result in a lack of color.
+When the nanostructures are malformed, colors like blue will become dim.
+Given the complexity of these structures, even a slight deformation can result in a lack of color.

 Trauma can also cause the follicle to become inflamed or infected.
-If your parrot got into a fight with another bird or pet, that patch of its body may not recover.
+If your parrot got into a fight with another bird or pet, that patch of its body might not recover.

 Depending on the species, parrots molt between 1-3 times a year.
 Monitoring your parrot during a molt is important.
-The new feathers are a good way to check how healthy the bird is.
+The new feathers are a good way to check how healthy the parrot is.

 A natural molt will not be isolated to one area of the parrot’s body at a time.
 Isolated feather shedding is a sign that there is an underlying problem.